 On May 29, 2006, David Bowie performed two songs with David Gilmour during the Pink Floyd guitarist/vocalist's three-night stand at London's Royal Albert Hall.
 It turned out to be Bowie's last-ever U.K. live performance.

-As befitting the Thin White Duke’s nonchalant demeanor, however, this cameo was low-key.
-During the encore, Gilmour casually welcomed Bowie to the stage, who took his place at the mic amidst a rapturous standing ovation from the crowd.
+As befitting the Thin White Duke's nonchalant demeanor, however, this cameo was low-key.
+During the encore, Gilmour casually welcomed Bowie to the stage.
+The musician took his place at the mic amidst a rapturous standing ovation from the crowd.

 His presence was admittedly a surprise.
 At the time, Bowie had been lying low since his 2004 Reality tour had been abruptly canceled due to an emergency angioplasty, and his live appearances were few and far between.